jdoorduin/research_website_ic/content/authors/charlotte-hofma/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Internship Students
 ---

+Charlotte Hofma is a Technical Medicine student, working on her master's assignment in the Intensive Care Unit at Radboud University Medical Center.
+Her research focuses on applying concepts from Cardiopulmonary Exercise Testing in patients with weaning failure during spontaneous breathing trials.